Things To Do In Wroclaw, Poland [Guide By Locals]

 How to get to Wrocław, Poland?

-Things to do in Wrocław, Poland – Summing up
+Things to do in Wroclaw – Summing up

 Our opinion about Wrocław

 What we don’t like about it?
 Well, it’s a big and usually busy city that sometimes can be overwhelming (especially during the summer months and December).
-We also don’t like how neglected and dirty it is.
-Not that there is trash lying on the streets everywhere, but it’s full of horrible graffiti on the walls even in the city center.
-There’s also a problem with homeless/drunk people, especially near the main train station, which is quite annoying.
-Pollution/smog is also a huge drawback for us (noticeable mostly during autumn/winter months).
-But no place is perfect and overall we really liked living in Wrocław.
+It’s also full of horrible graffiti on the walls even in the city center and there are lots of homeless/drunk people too.
+Pollution/smog is also a huge drawback but thankfully it’s noticeable almost exclusively during the autumn/winter.
+But no place is perfect and overall we like living in Wrocław.

 Accommodations and map